redis/redis-doc/commands/bitfield.md

     1) (integer) 0
     2) (integer) 3

-## Return value

-The command returns an array with each entry being the corresponding result of the sub command given at the same position. `OVERFLOW` subcommands don't count as generating a reply.

 The following is an example of `OVERFLOW FAIL` returning NULL.

     > BITFIELD mykey OVERFLOW FAIL incrby u2 102 1